 Step 2: Apply the Glue

 Apply a layer of glue with a paint brush to the areas you want to have a chippy look.
 I ended up using a foam brush.
 Covering the area with a thick layer of glue will create a bigger “crackle”.
 For a more realistic look, I tried to mix it up a bit.
 I applied thicker layers in some spots, and thinner layers in others.
 Regular school glue was used here, but you can use wood glue as well.
-I recommend doing this step in sections, for a more manageable task.
-You do not want the glue to dry before you apply the first coat of paint.
-If it does, it will not crackle.

 Step 3: First Coat of Paint